 - Not all moisturizers are the same.
 Many popular skin lotions contain harsh ingredients that dry out your skin even more.
 To play it safe, stick with moisturizers that contain natural coconut or almond-based skin lotion.

 - Remove dead skin.
 Exfoliate once a week but wash gently the rest of the time using a non-drying body wash.

 - Moisturize after you wash.
 Applying moisture to damp skin helps seal moisture into the skin.
 Keep a bottle near the bathtub, shower stall, and at every sink, and use the moisturizer liberally every time you wash.

 - Shorten up your showers.
 The hotter the water and the longer the shower, the more you’re adding to the problem.

 - For especially dry hands or feet, apply a thin layer of moisturizing oil before bed.
 To avoid getting oil on your bed linens, wear thin, breathable gloves or socks overnight.

 - Drink more water.
 We tend to drink less water in the winter because we turn to hot drinks like cocoa and tea.
-So it’s important to remember that your skin needs hydration from the inside, out.
+So, it’s important to remember that your skin needs hydration from the inside, and out.
 A little warm water with lemon can be very refreshing and hydrating at the same time.

 For a more permanent solution to dry, indoor air during the heating season, contact Bob Boldt HVAC today.
 With a custom-sized and installed whole-house humidifier, you can stay as warm and cozy as you like but in an atmosphere with a more skin-friendly level of indoor moisture.
 A level you can change at any time.
-Bob Boldt HVAC: with the right solution for every home heating, cooling, and indoor air quality need.
+Bob Boldt HVAC: the right solution for every home heating, cooling, and indoor air quality need.